JeffKatzy/pandas-dataframe-lab-nyc-career-ds-062518/README.md

 Ah, there we go.
 We can see from the output above that `Embarked` has 2 null values, `Age` has 177, and `Cabin` has a whopping 687.
 There are many ways to deal with null values.
 If the only null values in the dataset were the 2 in the `Embarked` column, the easiest solution would probably be to just drop the rows containing null values by calling `titanic_df.dropna()`.
 However, in it's current format, this is a _bad idea_, because we would dropping at least 687 rows, and possibly more, in a dataset that only contains 891.

 Don't worry if you're not quite sure how you would deal with these null values yet--we'll cover this in depth in a future lab.
-The goal of this section was just to get a handle on how to check for null values, not deal strategies for dealing with them.
+The goal of this section was just to get a handle on how to check for null values, not how to deal with them.

 ### Plotting our Data